-Most adverse drug events related to antimicrobials occur as a result of iatrogenic complications rather than intentional overdose.
-The diverse origins of these complications include dosing errors, route administration errors, allergic reactions, adverse drug events, and drug–drug-related interactions.
-Prevention, in the form of process improvements and information regarding populations at risk for adverse drug events, is continually required to minimize these untoward events.
-Dosing errors are prominent, particularly in neonates and infants, and those patients with compromised kidney or liver function necessitating care and constant diligence on the part of health care professionals.
+Most adverse effects related to antimicrobials occur as a result of iatrogenic complications rather than intentional overdose.
+The diverse origins of these complications include dose, route and decision errors, allergic reactions, adverse effects, and interactions.
+Prevention, in the form of process improvements and information regarding populations at risk for adverse effects, is continually required to minimize these untoward events.
+Dosing errors are prominent in neonates and infants, necessitating care and constant diligence on the part of health care professionals.

-Antimicrobials are more commonly associated with allergic reactions than are other pharmaceuticals.
-The reason is hypothesized to be either a result of their high frequency of use, repeated intermittent prescriptions, or environmental contamination.
-A complete allergy history is essential to minimize these adverse drug reactions in patients being considered for antimicrobial therapy.
+Antimicrobials are more commonly associated with allergic reactions than are other xenobiotics.
+The reason for this is unclear, but it may be a result of their high frequency of use, repeated intermittent prescriptive use, or environmental contamination.
+A complete allergy history is essential to minimize these adverse events in patients being considered for antimicrobial therapy.

-Many adverse drug reactions attributed to antimicrobials are difficult to predict even when given patient and population specific parameters.
-In some cases, an excipient is found responsible for the adverse event, as is seen after the use of procaine penicillin G (Chap.
-46).
-Antimicrobials are involved in many common and severe drug–drug interactions, primarily through the inhibition of cytochrome and other metabolic enzymes.
-Patients considered for antimicrobial therapy should be carefully assessed for the use of prescription and nonprescription therapies that are known to be pharmacokinetically or pharmacodynamically affected by the chosen antimicrobial.
+Many adverse effects attributed to antimicrobials are difficult to predict even when given patient and population specific parameters.
+In some cases, an excipient is responsible for the adverse effect, as recognized with the adverse effects found in patients after the use of procaine penicillin G. Antimicrobials are involved in many common and severe xenobiotic interactions, primarily through the inhibition of metabolic enzymes.
+Patients being considered for antimicrobial therapy should be carefully assessed for the use of concomitant therapies, both prescription and nonprescription which may be pharmacokinetically or pharmacodynamically affected by the chosen antimicrobial.

 PHARMACOLOGY AND TOXICOLOGY

 Antimicrobial pharmacology is aimed at the destruction of microorganisms through the inhibition of cell cycle reproduction or the altering of a critical function within a microorganism.
-Table 54–1 lists antimicrobials and their associated mechanisms of activity, toxicologic effects, and related toxicologic mechanisms.
-Often the mechanisms for toxicologic effects following acute overdose differ from their therapeutic mechanisms.
+Table 57–1 lists antimicrobials and their associated mechanisms of activity, toxicologic effects, and related toxicologic mechanisms.
+Often the mechanisms for toxicologic effects following acute overdose differ from the therapeutic mechanisms.